XingchenCedricXu/xingchencedricxu.github.io/_pages/research.md

     - *In preparation for submission to Nature Sensors.*

 5. [When Content is Goliath and Algorithm is David: The Style and Semantic Effects of Generative Search Engine](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4729503)
-   - *In preparation for submission to Information Systems Research.*
+   - *Under Review at Information Systems Research.*
    - *Preliminary version appears in Biz&GenAI 2023 (Wharton@San Francisco), INFORMS 2023 (Phoenix), Biz&AI 2024 (UTD@Dallas).*

 ## Open-Source Endeavor